-Separatists in Cameroon use bullets and bombs in attempt to disrupt Africa’s biggest soccer tournament
+Separatists vow to derail Africa’s biggest soccer tournament with bullets and bombs in Cameroon

 Daniel, the separatist spokesman, said in a statement, “Do not put football fans’ lives at risk thinking Africa’s most corrupt regime will guarantee security.”

-Ntui, who lives in Buea and grew up nearby, had planned to attend the Mali-Tunisia game — discreetly, no jersey — but decided to stay home after the Wednesday clashes.
+Ntui, who grew up near Buea, had planned to attend the Mali-Tunisia game — discreetly, no jersey — but decided to stay home after the Wednesday clashes.

 “The roads were too dangerous,” he said.